novonordisk-research/BEE-BO/README.md

     - `cholesky` performs a low rank update to the precomputed cholesky decomposition of the train-train covariance, and then computes the posterior covariance via a cholesky solve.
 In our experiments, this was faster than both the naive approach and the LOVE low-rank update.
     - `get_fantasy_model` uses GPyTorch's `get_fantasy_model` method, which can perform a low rank update when using LOVE, but suffers from a memory leak when using gradients.
 Also, the low rank update is contingent on a pending patch at https://github.com/cornellius-gp/gpytorch/pull/2494.

+## Implementation notes

+Log determinants are computed using singular value decomposition (SVD) for numerical stability.

+BEE-BO requires temporarily adding the query data points as training data points to the GP model in the forward pass to compute the information gain.
+GPyTorch offers some functionality for that, such as `set_train_data` or `get_fantasy_model`.
+In our experiments with GPyTorch 1.11, both these approaches resulted in memory leaks when running with gradients enabled.
+As a workaround, we duplicate the GP model via deepcopy when initializing the acquisition function, and then set the train data of the duplicated GP before calling it to compute the augmented posterior.
+This, together with adding the posterior mean multiplied by 0 to the result, seems to be avoiding memory leaks for the current version.
+Due to these workarounds, the forward method thus may look a bit convoluted.
+The methods `compute_energy` and `compute_entropy` are not used for above reasons, but show the core operations of the BEE-BO algorithm in a more readable way.